Extended Depth-of-Field Lensless Imaging using an Optimized Radial Mask: Simulations

 The simulation was performed as a dual-depth object reconstruction, where we had two objects at two different distances from the lensless camera.
 We geometrically model the PSFs projected from both distances, and use them to generate the simulated sensor measurements for the full scene.
 The simulation of the sensing process was performed by calculating Eq.~\eqref{eq:3Dforward}.
 We then reconstructed an image from the full sensor measurements by using a single PSF, that could be from either of the distances.
 Generally, for any type of coded mask, it is expected that the object placed at the same distance at which the PSF was calibrated should be reconstructed with a higher quality than objects at different distances from the lensless camera.

-As baselines for comparison against the radial mask, we used a Fresnel zone aperture~(FZA)~\cite{Shimano2018, Wu2020, Nakamura2020OE} and a random mask~\cite{Nakamura2019,Zheng2021,Boominathan2020} as examples.
+We used two coded masks as non-radial baselines: a Fresnel zone aperture~(FZA)~\cite{Shimano2018, Wu2020, Nakamura2020OE} and a random mask~\cite{Nakamura2019,Zheng2021,Boominathan2020}.
 The random mask is a naive design for 2D lensless imaging that has good MTF up to cutoff frequency.
 The FZA is a coded mask with a structure only in the radial direction, opposite to the radial mask, and is suitable for digital refocusing applications.
+Additionally, we added two hand-crafted periodic radial masks with 20 and 60 radial sections, \red{as well as a randomly generated radial mask.}

 For the lensless image reconstruction, we used two algorithms, namely the alternating direction method of multipliers (ADMM) method~\cite{boyd_etal_ADMM_NOW_2011}, and the untrained deep network (UDN) method~\cite{monakhova_etal_UDN_OptExp_2021}.
 Both methods are based on the iterative error-minimization algorithm involving regularization.
 For the regularization, the ADMM uses the minimization of 2D total variation~(TV)~\cite{Rubin1992} of a reconstructed image, while the UDN implements it by an untrained generative deep neural network, i.e., employment of deep image prior~\cite{DIP}.
 Compared to learning-based methods~\cite{Sinha2017, Monakhova2019OE, Barba2019, Rego2022}, the results can be explainable and their precision is not restricted to a domain of learning.